bax24/Alzheimer-Classification/README.md

 main.py : contains the functions able to load the data, the setting of hyperparameters and the plot function for train and test loss

+Normalizing the data was done in the Skull_stripped notebook by using the method implemented by https://github.com/jcreinhold/intensity-normalization

 ```
 ssh lbackes@master.alan.priv